prtkgpt/questdb.io/docs/reference/function/text.md

 ## concat

-`concat(str, ...)` - concatenates a string from one or more input values
+`concat(str, ...)` - concatenates a string from one or more input values.

 ```questdb-sql title="Example"
 SELECT firstName, lastName, concat(firstName, ' ', lastName) FROM names;